 Many white goods appliances are plugged into extension cables.
 Anyone deciding to do so should at least use the right type of extension cable.
 You cannot use a 2 core extension cable which has no earth.
 If you do, although your machine will work, it is in a potentially lethal condition because it isn’t earthed – see I get electric shocks from the machine.

 This is an indication that the cable is meant for lawn mowers, lamps etc and not large white goods.
 If the cable is just as thick or thicker than that of your appliance then it should be 13 Amp and 3 core (with an earth lead).

-Wind up extension cables
+Don’t use wind up extension cables

 Finally, note that extension cables that wind up must be fully unwound when in use.
 This type of extension cable will have two ratings written on it in amps.
 You will see that when wound up, or not fully unwound, the unit cannot take as many amps as when it is fully unwound.

 Try to avoid extensions and adaptors

 There is a dilemma regarding extension leads and adaptors.
 Firstly, they exist, and are sold in their millions.
 Therefore they must be safe.
 Yet it’s likely that any appliance user manual will advise that they are not to be used.
 This is a puzzling contradiction.
 If they are dangerous, they couldn’t be legally sold in the UK.

 However, manufacturers know that an extension lead is a third party component added to their appliance which can develop faults which they have no control over.
 Many extension sockets are very cheap, and don’t seem to be made of high quality materials.
 Some extension cables can also be very long.
 Extending the length of an appliances mains cable is not ideal.

 Do not connect the appliance by an extension lead, multi socket adaptor or similar.
-These can overheat and are a fire hazard. ”
+These can overheat and are a fire hazard ”

 So there we have it.
 However, as I said, if they are genuinely a fire hazard – how come they are happily sold in their millions – and in virtually every house in the country?
 The truth is they are an extra potential for something to overheat in high current appliances.
 If you can, always plug a washing machine, dishwasher, tumble dryer (or any appliance with a heating element inside) directly into a wall socket.

 Strange fishy smell near washing machine or when appliance is running?

 A bad connection was causing sparking and burning and the plastic gave off this weird smell.
 I’m currently getting exactly the same smell when I turn a light on in a room at the back of my garage and I know it’s caused by melting plastic used in plugs, sockets, adaptors and light fittings.

 Check if you are overloading a socket with this tool

-The Socket Calculator has been brought to you by Electrical Safety First.
+The overload Socket Calculator is brought to you by Electrical Safety First.

 How to work out how many amps your appliances use

 If the Electrical Safety First tool above doesn’t help, or you want to make more accurate calculations you can work it out for yourself.
 It’s easy enough.
-You need to work out how many amps each appliance uses and make sure the combined total does not excede 13 amps.
+You need to work out how many amps each appliance uses and make sure the combined total does not exceed 13 amps.

 The amps an appliance uses can be worked out by dividing the wattage by the voltage (Amps = watts divided by voltage).
 In the UK the voltage is officially 230 volts (but in practice can be up to 240 volts).
 So a 1000 watt appliance divided by 240 (volts) is 4.16 amps.
 Do not go on what fuse the appliance takes, that is not how many amps it uses.

 Electrical appliances have a rating plate showing how many watts it uses (see list below for help finding it).
-The photo left shows the rating plate of my toaster.
+The photo above shows the rating plate of my toaster.
 It says it uses 780 – 930W.
 It’s unusual to show a range, but clearly we need to use the highest so we start with 930W (Watts).
 If we divide 930 by 240 (volts) we get 3.875.
 So the toaster uses 3.87 Amps.

 My dishwasher’s rating plate (on the inside of the door) says it uses 1930W.
 So 1930 divided by 240 is 8.04.
 The dishwasher uses 8.04 Amps.
 The toaster and dishwasher running from the same socket would use 11.91 Amps.
 This is below the 13 Amp maximum.